hyaozhen/Statistical-Computation/Problem_Set_3/README.md

 -   Performed Local Search and Simulated Annealing using various initial partitions π to iterate towards the partition maximizing rXY

-a.: Use the observed network matrix and perform Local Search using various initial partitions π to iterate towards the partition maximizing rXY.
+a.): Use the observed network matrix and perform Local Search using various initial partitions π to iterate towards the partition maximizing rXY.

-b.: Using the same matrix, apply simulated annealing to iterate towards the partition maximizing rXY.
+b.): Using the same matrix, apply simulated annealing to iterate towards the partition maximizing rXY.

-c.: Use the observed network matrix and perform Local Search using various initial partitions π to iterate towards the partition maximizing rXY.
+c.): Use the observed network matrix and perform Local Search using various initial partitions π to iterate towards the partition maximizing rXY.